RavalTirth21/AWS-Route53-Projects/Route-53-Simple-Routing/README.md

 ### 2. Validate Routing in Browser

-Opened a browser and typed the domain name and the browser successfully resolved it
+Opened a browser and type the domain name and the browser successfully resolved it

 ![Step 2](02-Checked-In-Browser-Simple-Routing.png)